-DFL U.S. Rep. Angie Craig, GOP challenger Joe Teirab face off in competitive Second District race
+DFL Rep. Angie Craig cruises to re-election in competitive Second District race

-Political newcomer Teirab wants to deny the incumbent Craig a fourth term.
+Political newcomer Joe Teirab, a Republican, hoped to deny the incumbent Craig a fourth term.

 The Minnesota Star Tribune

-Democratic U.S. Rep. Angie Craig faces former federal prosecutor and first-time candidate Republican Joe Teirab in Minnesota’s most competitive congressional race to represent the Second District.
+Democratic U.S. Rep. Angie Craig defeated former federal prosecutor and first-time candidate Republican Joe Teirab, winning a fourth term representing the Second District in Minnesota’s most competitive congressional race.

 Teirab was born in the Twin Cities and grew up in rural Minnesota.
 His father immigrated to Minnesota from Sudan.
 Before he was a federal prosecutor, Teirab worked as assistant county prosecutor and served in the Marines.

-The Second District is seen as one of the roughly two dozen seats that will decide control of the House.
-Money has poured into the race, but Craig has a big advantage.
+The Second District was seen as one of the roughly two dozen seats that will decide control of the House.
+As the crowd thinned at her election night party in Eagan Craig reflected on the presidential race saying she always felt it would be a tossup with a chance for Democrats to win.

 A third-party candidate, Thomas Bowman, suspended his campaign and endorsed Teirab.
-Bowman will still be on the ballot because he dropped out after the deadline to remove his name.
+Bowman got 2% of the vote and was on the ballot because he dropped out after the deadline to remove his name.

 about the writer